 Fruits, Vegetables and Antioxidants

-The most common antioxidants are vitamins C, E and A, but there are many more, such as the carotenoids e.g. βb -carotene, b -β-cryptoxanthin, luteins and lycopenes, but many remain, as yet unidentified.
+Antioxidants are found extensively in fruits and vegetables, particularly brightly coloured varieties such as oranges, apricots, mangos, carrots, peppers/capsicums, and tomatoes.
+The most common antioxidants are vitamins C, E and A, but there are many more, such as the carotenoids e.g. βb -carotene, b -β-cryptoxanthin, luteins and lycopenes, but many remain as yet unidentified.

+As part of the inflammation associated with RA substances called free radicals are produced which can lead to damage in the body.
 Antioxidants found in brightly coloured fruit and vegetables can help limit the damage that these do.
-They can also have an anti inflammatory effect.
+They can also have an anti-inflammatory effect.
 This is important for both improving your RA symptoms and reducing your risk of heart disease.

 Antioxidants and the vitamins and minerals found in fruit and vegetables also support the immune system, which is of particular importance when taking many of the immune suppressing drugs used to treat RA.